 "Don't rush to crush"

-If you or someone you look after is finding it hard to swallow tablets or capsules (solid medicines), it’s easy to think the answer is to crush a tablet or open a capsule to make swallowing simpler.
-Mixing the contents of a capsule with food or adding a crushed tablet to a drink might seem easier than bothering your doctor or nurse to change a prescription to an alternative like a Liquid Medicine.
-But you should never crush a tablet or open a capsule without first checking that it is safe to do so.
-The simplest way to check is to look at the patient information leaflet which comes with your medicine.
-If this leaflet says the medicine is suitable for crushing, opening or mixing with food, then it is probably safe to do so.
+If you or someone you look after is finding it hard to swallow tablets or capsules (solid medicines), you might think that the answer is to crush a tablet or open a capsule to make swallowing medication easier.1 Mixing the contents of a capsule with food or adding a crushed tablet to a drink may seem a better option than asking your doctor or nurse to change a prescription to a more suitable format such as a Liquid Medicine.
+It is not safe to crush a tablet or open a capsule without first checking with a healthcare professional such as a Pharmacist or your Doctor.2 Guidelines state that a recommendation to manipulate a solid dose medication is only to be made as a very last resort.3

 Crushing tablets or opening capsules which aren’t designed to be taken in this way: